TomBugnon/deNEST/README.md

   - Tutorials and proper documentation
   - Improve test suite

-# NETS: Network Simulator for NEST
+# deNEST: Network Simulator for NEST

-NETS is a python library for specifying networks and running simulations using the NEST simulator (nest-simulator.org ).
+deNEST is a python library for specifying networks and running simulations using the NEST simulator (nest-simulator.org ).

-NETS allows the user to fully specify large scale networks and simulation characteristics in separate, trackable and hierarchically organized parameter files.
+deNEST allows the user to fully specify large scale networks and simulation characteristics in separate, trackable and hierarchically organized parameter files.